vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Below are the risk parameters, the accepted values for each parameter and suggested values for some.
 When suggested values are provided, these should be used as a reference point and to aid in deciding on what's appropriate for the market, not in place of rigorous analysis and calibration.

-Model independent parameters used in margin calculation are:
+Model-independent parameters used in margin calculation are:

 * `Risk aversion lambda` - probability level used in [Expected Shortfall](https://vega.xyz/papers/margins-and-credit-risk.pdf#page=7) calculation when obtaining `Risk Factor Long` and `Risk Factor Short`:
   * accepted values: **strictly greater than 0 and strictly smaller than 1**,